robinvanderlee/positive-selection/README.md

 cd ../../
 ```

 3. `mask_msa_based_on_tcs_results.pl`.
 Analyze and parse the TCS results.
 Low confidence scores led us to remove entire alignments from our analysis or mask unreliable individual columns and codons.
-Note that we mask the original PRANK codon-based alignments based on the TCS results on the translated alignment!
+Note that we mask the original PRANK codon-based cDNA alignments based on the TCS results on the translated alignment!

 #### 3d.
 Sort and translate alignments
-1. Sort sequences within alignment fasta files by species using `sort_sequences_by_taxon.pl`, so that all alignment files have the same ordering.
+1. Sort sequences within alignment fasta files by species using `sort_sequences_by_taxon.pl`, so that all alignment files have the same sequence ordering.
 ```bash
 cd sequences/prank-codon-masked/
 find . -type f -name "*prank-codon-guidance-tcs-masked.aln.fa" | parallel --max-procs 4 --joblog ../../parallel_sort_alignments.log --eta --colsep '__cds' 'perl ../../sort_sequences_by_taxon.pl {1}__cds{2} {1}__cds.prank-codon-guidance-tcs-masked-species-sorted.aln.fa'